mjmichalowski/mjmichalowski.github.io/README.md

 ### Python Projects

 1. _Finding the Width and Mass of a Z-Boson_ - this script analyses data sets of decays across differing energies.
 It assumes the process can be described as a first order Feynman diagram of an electron-positron pair annihilating into a Z-Boson, which then decays into a new particle-antiparticle pair.
 Notably, it uses _tkinter_ package to display a GUI from which the user can explore different options and perform the analysis.
-The program is quite versatile in that it allows the user to: ```markdown
+The program is quite versatile in that it allows the user to:
   - change the decay products
   - provide external data sets using finder
   - display multiple plots
-  - save the data and plots to a desired location. ``` Object-oriented programming is employed to simplify the construction of the main loop of the GUI.
+  - save the data and plots to a desired location.

+Object-oriented programming is employed to simplify the construction of the main loop of the GUI.
 [Click here] (python/z_boson_gui.py)
 2.